2.7 Functions and Control Flow

 2.7.3 Control Structures

-Rust provides if, else if, and else for conditional code execution, as well as while, for, and loop for repetitions.
+Rust provides if, else if, and else for conditional code execution, as well as while, for, and loop for repetition.
 Unlike C, Rust’s for iterates over iterators (ranges, collections) rather than a classic integer index expression.

 If Statements